-While we celebrate it when it happens, acupuncture isn’t always a one-time experience and everything is healed.
+While it’s great when it happens, acupuncture isn’t always a one-time experience and everything is better.
 The number of sessions required varies from person to person.
-While people usually feel better after the first session, they usually need to experience 3-4 treatments to assess how well it works for them and what their treatment plan will look like.
+While people usually feel better after the first session, they should do 3-4 treatments in 2 weeks to assess how well it would work for them and what their treatment plan will should look like.
 As the cumulative effects of acupuncture take hold, you start to move through the 3 Stages of Care for Acupuncture:

 Stage 1: Acute Care

 This stage focuses primarily on treating the chief complaint, i.e. the pain or illness that lowers the quality of life.
-During this stage, acupuncture care is usually 1-2 times per week, and I usually recommend a series of 3-6 treatments to start.
+During this stage, acupuncture care is most effective when done at least 2 times per week, and we usually recommend a series of 3-6 treatments to start.